Programme for 24.10 - 26.10.2014

 Warm Chocolate Brownie

-Served with vanilla ice cream and chocolate
+Served with vanilla ice cream and chocolate sauce

 Ice cream & sorbet selection